SunilMadhow/FootBot/README.md

 ## Motor Controller

-A Proportional-Derivative motor controller makes use of data from the wheels' encoders in order to allow more precise control of the angular velocity of the wheel, and eliminate issues caused by: <br/><br/>
+A Proportional-Derivative motor controller makes use of data from the wheels' encoders in order to allow more precise control of the angular velocity of the wheel, and eliminate issues caused by:
-Disparity between the motors' strength <br/>
+*Disparity between the motors' strength
-Environment <br/>
+*Environment
-Battery degredation, etc. <br/>
+*Battery degredation, etc.

 An H-Bridge facilitates control of motor direction and PWM.